orhun/personal-blog/content/automated-rust-releases.md

 **Q**: I still think you can just copy/paste a GitHub Actions workflow file from another project and adopt it.

 **A**: It is still too much manual work + release process is still not fully automated - you need to create tags/update changelog etc. Besides, your name is "**Q**" but you are not really asking questions anymore and just rambling.
-Maybe it is time to introduce you as a new character in these blog posts?
+Maybe it is time to introduce you as a new character in these blog posts.

 **Q**: It do be like that sometimes.

-Anyways, it seems like we are going to end up all over the place if we were to over-plan the release process.
+Anyhoo, it seems like we are going to end up all over the place if we were to over-plan the release process.
 I wish there was a more standardized way...

 In fact, there is!